skn3/forme/README.md

 - **.prev(** **)** - starts a promise and forces the form to goto the previous page.
 Returns false or a destination.
 If a destination is returned, user code should handle redirect.
 If called from a Forme validate/submit/action handler, you do not need to handle the redirect.
 - **.next(** **)** - starts a promise and forces the form to goto the next page.
 Returns false or a destination.
 If a destination is returned, user code should handle redirect.
 If called from a Forme validate/submit/action handler, you do not need to handle the redirect.
 - **.reset(** **)** - starts a promise and forces the form to reset.
 Returns false or a destination.
 If a destination is returned, user code should handle redirect.
 If called from a Forme validate/submit/action handler, you do not need to handle the redirect.
+- **.rerun(** **)** - starts a promise and forces the form to rerun.
+Returns false or a destination.
+If a destination is returned, user code should handle redirect.
+If called from a Forme validate/submit/action handler, you do not need to handle the redirect.
 - **.reload(** destination **)** - forces a form `result.reload` to be true.
 The destination you set is the destination that will be returned in `result.destination`.
 - **.url(** **)** - returns the url for the current page.
 - **.url(** page **)** - returns the url for a particular page.